Hashicorp Terraform Associate (003) Exam Questions

 ⬜ None of the above

 Which two steps are required to provision new infrastructure in the Terraform workflow?
-Choose TWO correct answers.
+(Choose Two.)

 Someone created few resources manually using the Azure console.
 You have company policy to manage all infrastructure using Terraform.
 How can you manage manually deployed resource using Terraform without impacting other resources?